At a glance: Learn how to set up mobile attribution measurement for Snapchat.

-Snapchat Ads Manager counts each install occurring within the attribution window as an install attributed to Snapchat.
+- Counts each install occurring within the attribution window as an install attributed to Snapchat.

 Snapchat is just one mobile application, whereas other platforms own multiple mobile applications or mobile ad networks/exchanges.
 Due to their additional reach across multiple properties, it is possible that competitors might win the last touch, yet Snapchat is still driving significant value.

 Ultimately, AppsFlyer should be the dashboard used to evaluate eCPI and performance.
 When there is a discrepancy, default to AppsFlyer as the source of truth.
-Keep in mind that to fully evaluate the impact of your Snapchat campaigns, you should work with AppsFlyer to keep a record of the volume of conversions where Snapchat was a contributor to the conversion, but was not the last touch.
-There is value to understanding this even if you attribute based on last touch.
+Keep in mind that to fully evaluate the impact of your Snapchat campaigns, you should work with AppsFlyer to keep a record of the volume of conversions where Snapchat was a contributor to the conversion but was not the last touch.
+There is value to understanding this even if you attribute based on the last touch.